APEX

 Ninety-nine men remaining.

 Mr. Pickles catches the first one, BRAD, by the ankle.
-Uses him like a paint roller.
-Decorates the arena floor in Brad-red.
+Lifts him the way a man lifts a sandbag.
+Uses him.

 DEREK (from the ground, face in dirt)